RASL — Retrieval of Arbitrary Structures & Links

 bafkreifn5yxi7nkftsn46b6x26grda57ict7md2xuvfbsgkiahe2e7vnq4

-and - (optionally) a comma-separated list of hostnames (any authority parts that are acceptable in HTTP) that can be used to attempt retrieval from.
+and - (optionally) a comma-separated list of URI-encoded hostnames (any authority parts that are acceptable in HTTP) that can be used to attempt retrieval from.

 - a DASL CID